Unlike some states,

 Some employers may still require proof of certification, regardless of what the law mandates—causing unnecessary panic for new hires.

-While training isn't legally required, most insurance policies and venues expect it, especially in cities like Little Rock and Fayetteville.
+While training certification isn't legally required, most insurance policies and venues expect it, especially in cities like Little Rock and Fayetteville.

 Not all areas host frequent seminars, delaying workers from getting their permit and starting a job.